COVID-19 changes the game: Now is not the time to risk a cyber-attack.

-Recent ransomware incidents at Travelex in the UK and Bouygues in France profoundly challenge the way cyber security is being managed in many large firms.
+Earlier ransomware incidents that have affected organisations such Travelex in the UK or Bouygues in France profoundly question the way cyber security has been managed – historically – in many large firms.
 And they add their names to an ever growing “hall of shame” which already includes British Airways, Marriott, Equifax and – sadly – countless others.

 Large firms with multi-million IT and security budgets should not end up in that mess.
 Period.

-“We can’t afford this” is an excuse we keep hearing too often with senior executives around security.
+“We can’t afford this” is an excuse we have been hearing too often with senior executives around security over the years.
 Many CISOs take it as budgetary constraints.
 It is simply adverse prioritisation.
 And if security is not visibly towards the top of the agenda with management, you cannot expect good execution to follow regardless of the investments you make.

-One trait many of the firms affected recently by cyber security incidents have in common, is their relatively good economic health.
-Those are not failing businesses chronically losing money or drastically challenged by digital disruption, as could be the case for example in the retail sector.
-They are healthy and established market players churning up healthy profits.
+One trait many of the firms affected recently by cyber security incidents had in common (pre COVID-19), was their relatively good economic health.
+Those were not failing businesses chronically losing money or drastically challenged by digital disruption, as could have been the case for example in the retail sector.
+They were healthy and established market players churning up healthy profits.

-How do they assess the threats they face?
-How do they manage their levels of exposure or protection against those?
-How do they determine the investments necessary to ensure adequate protection?
+How did they use to assess the threats they face?
+How did they manage their levels of exposure or protection against those?
+How did they determine the investments necessary to ensure adequate protection?

 Clearly, not very well…

-One thing is certain: They are not really short of cash.
-It may be a simplistic view from a CFO perspective, but the reality is that – post breach – money will invariably appear out of nowhere to get things “fixed”.
+One thing is certain: They were not really short of cash – at the time.
+It may be a simplistic view from a CFO perspective, but the reality is that – post breach – money invariably used to appear out of nowhere to get things “fixed”.

 That’s the most pathetic part of all those incidents: Shameless executives, who previously would have argued that they “could not afford” security measures, handing out millions in search of non-existent quick-wins or technical silver-bullets.
 And shameless tech vendors and security “consultants” lining up, without for a second daring to tell their clients what they need to hear: Buying more tech won’t help you, until you address the cultural and governance attitudes which have led you in that mess in the first place: Endemic short-termism, cognitive biases, or frankly in some cases, threat ignorance and lip service to compliance requirements.